 Notice also in Acts 1:7 the mention, again, that the Father alone knows timing information.
 People seem to doubt that is true even when this is stated also in the Olivet Discourse where Jesus added that even he didn't know.
 The Father only really means the Father only.

 Now consider who Jesus is that he was left in the dark on this.
 Jesus is the Word of God made flesh (John 1:14).
 He is the one who transmitted the Book of Revelation to John (Rev 1:1) and is seen therein as the one who opened up the sealed scroll in Revelation (Rev 5:1-6:1).
 If he, being that great, did not know when, how is it that we have mere mortal men who think they can know what Jesus could not using the Bible?

 They forget that the Bible, compared to Jesus, is just a written subset of the entire Word of God that has ever been spoken or shared.
-If Jesus as the “full” Word of God did not know, it is illogical to expect to using a subset of the Word do him one better.
-(And the same logic applies to those who think God is telling them directly extra-Biblical revelation on the timing that Jesus himself was not told.)
+If Jesus as the “full” Word of God did not know, it is illogical to expect by using a subset of the Word to do him one better.

 By continually trying to do the impossible, they are missing what prophecy is really good for.
 The Olivet Discourse spells this purpose out right next to where it tells us to give up on knowing “when” far enough in advance to be useful.
 (I say “far enough in advance” because Daniel 12 says when the Abomination of Desolation happens we will know we have 1290 days until Christ's Second Coming.
 Unfortunately, Jesus said we will be fleeing by that point anyway (Mt 24:15-16), so the 1290 day warning allows no room for any of the apathy or backsliding that knowing the date far in advance would encourage.)